 Three Mass.
 Nonprofit Workers Receive Light of Dawnn Awards

-February 26, 2019 Three direct-service workers at Massachusetts nonprofits were recognized today for their commitment to community service as this year's recipients of Light of Dawnn awards, named after Dawnn Jaffier, a victim of gun violence, which includes $5,000 in cash.
+February 25, 2020 Three front line workers at Massachusetts nonprofits today were honored for their commitment to community service and presented with Light of Dawnn awards, named after Dawnn Jaffier, a victim of gun violence, which includes $5,000 in cash.

-Named for Dawnn Ashley Jaffier, who was shot to death in August 2014 at age 26 on her way to a neighborhood celebration, the awards honor individuals working in the nonprofit sector who demonstrate her spirit and commitment to community service.
-Jaffier had begun a promising career in Bostons nonprofit community, holding direct service positions at the West End House, Playworks, City Year, and the Boys and Girls Clubs of Boston.
+The awards were named for Dawnn Ashley Jaffier, who was shot to death in August 2014 at age 26 on her way to a neighborhood celebration.
+She had begun a promising career in Bostons nonprofit community, holding direct service positions at the West End House, Playworks, City Year, and the Boys and Girls Clubs of Boston.
 The awards were sponsored by the Massachusetts Nonprofit Network, the state's nonprofit trade association, Highland Street Foundation, and the Kraft family.